bstag/ClickUpApiMcpLib/examples/ClickUp.Api.Client.CLI/README.md

 2. Implement the `CreateCommand()` method
 3. Register the command in `Program.cs`
 4. Add the service dependency if needed
+5. Follow the established naming conventions and module organization

+### Recent Improvements

+- **Modular Refactoring**: Separated all commands from a single large file into 26 focused modules
+- **Improved Maintainability**: Each command module handles a specific domain area
+- **Better Navigation**: Developers can quickly find and modify specific functionality
+- **Enhanced Readability**: Smaller, focused files are easier to understand and maintain

 ### Building and Running